gvwilson/buildtogether.tech/src/errors/index.md

 [%inc error_msg_in_code.py %]

-A better approach is to put all the error messages in a [%i "error message!internationalizing" %]dictionary[%/i%]:
+A better approach is to put all the error messages in a dictionary[%i "error message!internationalizing" %]:

 [%inc error_msg_in_dict.py %]